michaelandrefraniatte/michaelandrefraniatte/README.md

 I allow rights to use my works to sponsors only.
 I would like to have some moneys for my works.

-I can deliver my supports for using my works.
+I can deliver supports for using my works.
 I can make changes of my works on demand.
 I can also make brand new works on demand.

-I have some works to finish and others to do.
+I have some works to finish and some others to do.
-I still allow sponsors to fork my works for helping me.
+I allow sponsors to fork my works for helping me.

 I published my works because it would never be done.
 I did works of big scientific interests nobody can see.
 I did works which would take 100 years by 100 experts.

 I never give up even dragged in the mud like from start.
-I received only insults and be fired for nothing.
+I received only insults and be fired for nothing but care.

 Thank you for your interest, thank you for become a sponsor.